Cortlandd/klipy-android-sdk/README.md

 - **Sample App Features**
     - **Single-Activity / Nav Graph** using **Jetpack Navigation** for screen flow.
     - **Fragment-based UI** (e.g., `HomeFragment`) hosting:
         - A **Compose** `HomeScreen` via `ComposeView`.
         - The **Klipy picker** as a `BottomSheetDialogFragment`.
     - **Jetpack Compose** for the home screen and selections:
         - Uses `@Composable` UI for the demo screen.
         - Integrates SDK results back into Compose via `AndroidView`.
     - **Coroutines + Flow**:
         - `viewModelScope`, `suspend` functions, and `Result` wrapping for network calls.
         - `StateFlow` to drive UI state from ViewModels.
     - **Glide 5** for image & GIF rendering and thumbnailing (GIFs, stickers, mp4 clips).
     - **Paging-like UX** in the picker:
         - Infinite scroll on RecyclerView to load additional pages.
     - **Material Components**:
         - Uses Material 3 in the Compose demo screen.
         - Uses Material bottom sheet for the picker UI.
-    - **Ghettoxide**:
+    - **State management**:
-      - Helper files based on Redux.
-Meant to make android development seamless.
+        - `klipy-ui` tray/picker uses only AndroidX ViewModel + StateFlow (no external architecture dependency).
+        - `demo` may include additional helper abstractions for experimentation.

 You can use the SDK in:
 - Pure XML / Fragment apps.